Al-rimi/Timetable-to-Calendar/README.md

-# Timetable → Calendar (ZJNU prototype)
+# Timetable to Calendar ZJNU

-This is a small prototype that parses Zhejiang Normal University (ZJNU) PDF timetables and exports an iCalendar (.ics) file you can import into any calendar app.
+Parse Zhejiang Normal University (ZJNU) timetable PDFs and export an iCalendar (.ics) file you can import into Samsung/Google/Apple calendars.

 Why a prototype?
 Because the best place to generate calendars is upstream, at the university portal itself.
 The same page that renders the timetable already has clean, structured data in the database; adding a “Download .ics” button there would be simpler, more reliable, and far easier to maintain than parsing PDFs.
 We hope universities adopt this idea in the future.